Kangaroo Island Survival Guide with Danielle Symes

 If you live in South Australia then chances are you already follow Danielle Symes and her journey of motherhood, photography and all the exciting trimmings in between.
 A former fashion designer and stylist, nowadays Danielle is more commonly recognised for capturing and bringing to life all those important milestones.
 From weddings to pregnancy shoots, Danielle captures each frame in the most intimate and inviting of ways.
 This is a skill she brings to her own Instagram account, opening the doors to her life and work to more than 40 thousand dedicated followers.

-In more recent times, the busy mum of two has been documenting her journey of the caravan life.
+In more recent times, the busy mum of two has been documenting her journey of the caravan life with her two adorable kids in tow.
 Because if running a business and chasing two young ones was not enough, Danielle and her husband Brad took on the challenge of renovating a 1982 Windsor Statesman Caravan or better known as #OllieTheVan.
 Providing the perfect excuse to pack up the kids and explore South Australia’s exquisite terrain, Danielle recently took Ollie and family to Kangaroo Island.

 Using the trip as an excuse to attend the SeaLink Kangaroo Island Racing Carnival and play dress ups for the day with the family, Danielle also showed that the journey over doesn’t need to be such a daunting prospect.